daveboyd777/AIMasterFinAgent/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Commercial Licensing

+QSpecFinAgent is available under the MIT License for open source projects.
+For commercial applications that require proprietary licensing or additional features, please contact [daveboyd777@gmail.com](mailto:daveboyd777@gmail.com) for commercial licensing options.

+**Commercial Use Cases:**
+- Enterprise financial software integration
+- Proprietary financial analysis tools
+- White-label financial applications
+- Custom development and support contracts

+The MIT License allows commercial use, but we also offer:
+- Extended support and maintenance
+- Priority feature development
+- Custom integrations and modifications
+- Enterprise-grade SLA and support

 ## Acknowledgments

 - Quicken and Intuit for the QIF format specification